Portfolio item number 1

 Out-of-distribution (OOD) detection is a critical requirement for the deployment of deep neural networks.
 This paper introduces the HEAT model, a new post-hoc OOD detection method estimating the density of in-distribution (ID) samples using hybrid energy-based models (EBM) in the feature space of a pre-trained backbone.
 HEAT complements prior density estimators of the ID density, e.g. parametric models like the Gaussian Mixture Model (GMM), to provide an accurate yet robust density estimation.
 A second contribution is to leverage the EBM framework to provide a unified density estimation and to compose several energy terms.
 Extensive experiments demonstrate the significance of the two contributions.
 HEAT sets new state-of-the-art OOD detection results on the CIFAR-10 / CIFAR-100 benchmark as well as on the large-scale Imagenet benchmark.
 The code is available at: github.com/MarcLafon/heatood.

-Published in Submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence (under-review TPAMI), 2024
+Published in IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI, 2025), 2025

 In image retrieval, standard evaluation metrics rely on score ranking, e.g. average precision (AP), recall at k (R@k), normalized discounted cumulative gain (NDCG).
 In this work we introduce a general framework for robust and decomposable rank losses optimization.
 It addresses two major challenges for end-to-end training of deep neural networks with rank losses: non-differentiability and non-decomposability.
 Firstly we propose a general surrogate for ranking operator, SupRank, that is amenable to stochastic gradient descent.
 It provides an upperbound for rank losses and ensures robust training.
 Secondly, we use a simple yet effective loss function to reduce the decomposability gap between the averaged batch approximation of ranking losses and their values on the whole training set.
 We apply our framework to two standard metrics for image retrieval: AP and R@k.
 Additionally we apply our framework to hierarchical image retrieval.
 We introduce an extension of AP, the hierarchical average precision H-AP, and optimize it as well as the NDCG.
 Finally we create the first hierarchical landmarks retrieval dataset.
 We use a semi-automatic pipeline to create hierarchical labels, extending the large scale Google Landmarks v2 dataset.
 The hierarchical dataset is publicly available at github.com/cvdfoundation/google-landmark.
 Code will be released at github.com/elias-ramzi/SupRank.

 Recommended citation: Elias Ramzi, Nicolas Audebert, Clément Rambour, André Araujo, Xavier Bitot, Nicolas Thome: Optimization of Rank Losses for Image Retrieval.
-Submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence (under-review TPAMI). https://arxiv.org/abs/2309.08250
+In IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI, 2025). https://arxiv.org/abs/2309.08250

 Undergraduate course, University 1, Department, 2014